Scarlet-Twinz/logvault/README.md

 ---

-#Deployment
+##Deployment

-Deployment: The project is configured for deployment, but a public hosted URL is not currently provided.
+ The project is configured for deployment, but a public hosted URL is not currently provided.
 The application can be run locally by following the Local Development instructions above.

 ---